aaguirreu/Kml/README.md

-Here is a draft of the README.md file based on the provided documents and project context:

----

 # DNA Sequence Vectorization for Bacterial Species and Subspecies Delimitation

 This repository contains the source code and supplementary material for the study titled "DNA Sequence Vectorization for Bacterial Species and Subspecies Delimitation Using Machine Learning Classification Methods."